d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ## Parameter Initialization

-Now that we know how to access the parameters, let's look at how to initialize them properly.
+Now that we know how to access the parameters, let us look at how to initialize them properly.
 We discussed the need for initialization in :numref:`sec_numerical_stability`.
 By default, MXNet initializes the weight matrices uniformly by drawing from $U[-0.07, 0.07]$ and the bias parameters are all set